 Stains caused by eggs, either egg yolks or egg whites, are protein stains.

-In addition, stain removal products which contain enzymes work best to remove stains caused by eggs, because the enzymes help break up the egg protein.
+In addition, stain removal products which contain enzymes work best to remove these spots, because the enzymes help break up the egg protein.

-Below is information on how to remove stains caused by eggs from fabric, upholstery, carpet and your car.
+Below is information on how to remove these stains from fabric, upholstery, carpet and your car.

 Step 1: Scrape off any excess egg from the fabric.

-Step 2: Run the fabric under cold running water (not warmer water, which can basically cook the egg protein causing further problems).
+Step 2: Run the fabric under cold running water (not warmer water, which can basically cook the egg protein causing further problems) to rinse away any further residue.

 Step 3: Pretreat the stain with liquid laundry detergent containing enzymes, soaking for 30 minutes in cold water, or in the alternative pretreat with an enzyme pretreater.
 Do not use hot water.